ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 * **cutLabel**
   ``String`` displayed as a label for the 'Cut' action on context menus.
+This name is mandatory and it is hard-coded in C++ code.
 * **copyLabel**
   ``String`` displayed as a label for the 'Copy' action on context menus.